Meet the Founder Nikos Vasilellis

 With that vision in mind, my team and I, began searching for a business name that would combine the Greek mythology with the ocean and would trigger the imagination of our young as well as our adult students.

-Our swimming teachers travel to clients’ pools and conduct one-on-one or small sized group swimming lessons.
+Our swimming teachers travel to clients’ pools and conduct one-on-one or small sized group private swimming lessons.
 Such lessons are leading to quicker progress and can be adapted to the personality and strengths of each student.

 Today, every member of Nereids team strives to cooperate in harmony under the values of caring and protecting others, and making a positive impact.
 Moreover, our swimming teachers are teaching students how to remain safe, helping them to overcome their fear of water and enjoy the beauties of the aquatic environment, and guiding each one of them to “Become a Mythical Swimmer”!